pjobson/aerohive_hiveap-330/BATMAN/README.md

 ## Configuration

-I'm using my 802.11an radio for the mesh network `phy1` / `radio1`, you can view your radios and their capabilities with the `iw list` command.

 The **valid interface combinations:** for this device are:

     # { managed } <= 2048, #{ AP, mesh point } <= 8, #{ P2P-client, P2P-GO } <= 1, #{ IBSS } <= 1,